2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

 For NNSI, $\Jmat$ has two degenerate flat bands at the bottom of its spectrum~\cite{gingrasOriginSpiniceBehavior2001,isakovDipolarSpinCorrelations2004,isakovWhySpinIce2005,conlonAbsentPinchPoints2010,chungProbingFlatBand2022} with a three-fold band touching point at the zone center, shown in \cref{fig:vort_bands_SCGA}(a) in the high-symmetry $(hhl)$ plane of reciprocal space (\cref{apx:conventions}).
-Performing a long-wavelength expansion of the interaction matrix for NNSI, one obtains an effective theory of the form~\cref{eq:S_NNSI}~\cite{conlonAbsentPinchPoints2010}, revealing that the gapless band dispersing quadratically upwards from the band touching point corresponds to the irrotational component of the coarse-grained field $\bm{E}$, while the two dispersionless flat bands correspond to its rotational components (\cref{apx:Long_wavelength_Expansion}).
+Performing a long-wavelength expansion of the interaction matrix for NNSI, one obtains an effective theory taking the form of ~\cref{eq:S_NNSI}~\cite{conlonAbsentPinchPoints2010}, demonstrating that the gapless band dispersing quadratically upwards from the band touching point corresponds to the irrotational component of the coarse-grained field $\bm{E}$, while the two dispersionless flat bands correspond to its rotational components (\cref{apx:Long_wavelength_Expansion}).

 \Cref{fig:vort_bands_SCGA}(b) shows the bands of the interaction matrix for the spin vorticity Hamiltonian, \cref{eq:H_vort_spin}.
-As in NNSI, there are two degenerate flat bands throughout the zone, indicative of a potential spin liquid ground state, and two degenerate dispersive bands and a fourfold band touching point at the zone center, already presaging significant contrast compared to NNSI.
-Performing a long-wavelength expansion of the spin vorticity model interaction matrix demonstrates that the two degenerate dispersing bands correspond to the two \emph{rotational} components of the coarse-grained field $\bm{E}$ (\cref{apx:Long_wavelength_Expansion}), while the flat bands correspond to the irrotational components.
-The long-wavelength form of the spin vorticity Hamiltonian \cref{eq:H_vort_spin} therefore has the desired form of the coarse-grained theory proposed in \cref{eq:S_vort}.
+As in NNSI, there are two degenerate flat bands throughout the zone, indicative of a potential spin liquid ground state, and two degenerate dispersive bands and a fourfold band touching point at the zone center.
+These results already presage a significant contrast between the spin vorticity model and NNSI.
+Performing a long-wavelength expansion of the spin vorticity model interaction matrix $\Jmat$ demonstrates that the two degenerate dispersing bands correspond to the two \emph{rotational} components of the coarse-grained field $\bm{E}$, while the flat bands correspond to the irrotational components (\cref{apx:Long_wavelength_Expansion}).
+This confirms that the long-wavelength form of the spin vorticity Hamiltonian \cref{eq:H_vort_spin} has the form of the coarse-grained theory proposed in \cref{eq:S_vort}.